 The initial NAS message shall be integrity protected by the current EPS NAS security context if such exists.
 If no current EPS NAS security context exists the ME shall signal "no key available" in the initial NAS message.

-KASME may have been established in the MME as a result of an AKA run , or as a result of a security context transfer from another MME during handover or idle mode mobility.
+KASME may have been established in the MME as a result of an AKA run or EAP authentication, or as a result of a security context transfer from another MME during handover or idle mode mobility.
 When the eNB releases the RRC connection the UE and the eNB shall delete the keys they store such that state in the network for ECM-IDLE state UEs will only be maintained in the MME.

 7.2.6.2 Establishment of keys for cryptographically protected radio bearers